 1 (155 words)

 Hello everyone.
 Today’s topic is “Homework should be abolished”.
-We have two points.
-The first point is “Free time”.
-The second point is “Decrease teacher’s burden”.
-I will explain the first point “Free time”.
-We believe that if homework will be abolished, we can have more free time.
-Then, we can do what we really want to do.
-For example, club activities, hobbies and playing with friends.
-For example, in my case, I go to tennis club after the class until 5:00 pm.
-After that, I go to cram school until 8:00 pm.
-Then, I arrive at my home at 8:40 pm and eat dinner and take a shower.
-Then, it is almost 10:00 pm.
-Then, I do my homework.
+We have two points: The first point is “free time” and the second point is “decrease burden on teachers”.
+I will explain the first point of “free time”.
+We believe that if homework were to be abolished, we could have more free time.
+As a result, we could do more of what we really wanted like club activities, hobbies, or playing with friends.
+In my case, I go to tennis club after class until 5:00 pm and then I go to cram school until 8:00 pm.
+After this full day, I arrive at my home around 8:40 pm to eat dinner and take a shower.
+At nearly 10:00 pm I start my homework.
 I have a lot of homework.
-So, I go to bed late at night like 1:00 am and sleeping time is short.
-It is also bad for health.
+As a result, I go to bed late at night at nearly 1:00 am in the morning and I don’t have the opportunity to sleep for a long period of time.
+It is not healthy.
 Therefore, homework should be abolished.
 Thank you.

 2 (224words)